gagan144/Feedvay/docs/source/modules/surveys/index.rst

        the public.
        User can however, use filter to limit audience on basis of certain traits suchs as respondent age, location etc.

-    2. **Private/Invited audience**: User can target set of respondents from his contacts by sharing his survey link via unique id, barcode scan, social media sharing or any kind of personal invitation.
+    2. **Unlisted**: User can target set of respondents from his contacts by sharing his survey link via unique id, barcode scan, social media sharing or any kind of personal invitation.
+Such survey will not be visible to public.

     3. **Self**: The surveyor can himself be the only respondent for his survey.
 For example, a blogger who rates restaurants may respond to his own created survey after his visit in the restaurant.
 This allows user